-Jordan Scott is a poet with a stutter.
-After studying interrogation transcripts from Guantánamo Bay detention camp, he became interested in how detainees' stutters were systematically interpreted as markers of dishonesty.
+After studying interrogation transcripts from Guantánamo Bay detention camp, Jordan Scott, a poet who stutters, grew interested in how detainees' stutters were systematically interpreted as signs of their dishonesty.

 This documentary contains Scott's field recordings and retelling of events from his visit.